Mumbai: Conman promises marriage, cheats woman of Rs 80 lakh over 6 years

-The two began dating in 2010 after interacting on a social networking platform; another woman in South Africa claims that she, too, was similarly duped
+The two began dating in 2010 after interacting on a social networking platform; another woman in South Africa claims that she too was duped in a similar manner

 Take everything on social media with a generous helping of salt.
 A case of rape and cheating has been registered against a 35-year-old resident of Andheri East for allegedly swindling Rs 80 lakh from a Dubai-based woman.